 When someone pins directly from your website, we want them to be met with an appropriate description – because we want the pin to perform well!
 You can attempt to have some control over the description that gets used by putting it in your Alt-Text area as seen below.
 When someone pins from your blog, the description area on Pinterest will auto-populate and give them the opportunity to edit it and write their own information.

 So how exactly do we tell Pinterest what description it should take directly from your website?
-We’ll write out our description in the Alt Text area.
+There are a few different ways:

-Below is an example of Alt Text for my pin image in my blog post How Ultimate Bundles can double you Affiliate income
+Below is an example of my data-pin-description for my pin image in my blog post How Ultimate Bundles can double you Affiliate income.
+I’m using an awesome plugin called Tasty Pins that provides an area for you to input the description at media upload so you don’t have to code the whole thing out yourself.

 What does this all look like on Pinterest?